 In the home

 Old cardboard is great for creating decorations for any occasion – birthdays, Christmas, Halloween, you name it!
 A pair of scissors, some paint or felt tips and a good imagination can go a long way.
 Cutting out people’s names or ages and decorating them for wall hangings is just one lovely idea.
-Check out the video above for loads more!
+Check out YouTube for loads more!

 Moving home, stylish storage or shipping

-This one is obvious but well worth remembering.
-However, there is a range of creative storage ideas that add a little style and glamour to the humble cardboard box.
-With just a cheap spool of twine, you can transform a cardboard box into a far more expensive-looking designer option – who doesn’t like a saving!
+There is a range of creative storage ideas that add a little style and glamour to the humble cardboard box.
+With just a cheap spool of twine, you can transform a cardboard box into a far more expensive-looking designer option – who doesn’t like a saving?!